mzpqnxow/pybuild23/PYBUILD_QUICKSTART.md

 * `make -f pybuild.mk rebuild` - Shortcut for make clean && make
 * `source activate` - Shortcut for `source pybuild/venv/bin/activate`

+NOTE: If you do not want to specify `-f pybuild.mk` all the time, rename it to `Makefile`.
+It is named this way to avoid messing up projects that already have their own `Makefile` in the root

 ## New things

 * `./edit-requirements` - Simple script to invoke `$EDITOR pybuild/venv/requirements.txt`